In 2016, the FASB released ASC 842, which dealt with the new accounting treatment required for leases.

 ASC 842 was also a response to dubious accounting treatment of “off balance sheet liabilities,” which were used to obfuscate some entities’ real accounting position – think Enron, for example.

-Under ASC 842 all companies – public companies are already obligated to account for leases and private companies will have to comply soon – must disclose leases on the balance sheet, with a right-of-use asset and a lease liability.
+Under ASC 842 all companies must disclose leases on the balance sheet, with a right-of-use asset and a lease liability.

 With the preparers of ASC 842 wanting to encourage transparency and comparability, it goes without saying that the disclosure requirements around ASC 842 are a critical part of the Topic.
 These disclosures ensure that key information is presented to the user of the financial statements and allows such users to assess the amount, timing, and uncertainty of cash flows arising from leases.

 First off, ASC 842 mandates what should be included in the balance sheet (or Statement of Financial Position, to be more accurate) of a lessee [842-20-45-1]:

 - Finance lease right-of-use assets and operating lease right-of-use assets should be presented separately from each other and from other assets

 - Similarly, finance lease liabilities and operating lease liabilities should also be presented separately from each other and from other liabilities